Schwenger/House-Of-Tweets/ISSUES.md

 - [Max] Can Windows play more than one sound at the same time?
         On Linux, I just noticed, this fails silently.
 (Pun not intended.)
+- [Max] After registering a CitizenUser, selection jumps to "false".
+        That's the wrong way around.
+        `TweetController.showAllTweets` and `_showAllTweets` (why is this implemented twice?) call this:
+            `$('#citizen-tweets-switch').prop('checked', true);`
+        Running that in the console, shows that the switch seems to implement this mapping: `true` for "aus" and `false` for "an".
+        There's too many `not` in there, I'm not gonna touch it.

 ## Model